kothariji/SyntaxMeets/README.md

 #### this will run your express server in localhost:4000

 ---
-### To run application, go to the syntaxmeets folder in frontend directory and Run
+### To run the application, go to the SyntaxMeets folder in the frontend directory and Run
 ```
 npm install		//install all react dependencies
 npm start		//runserver